sitamgithub-MSIT/MalDetect/README.md

 ## Model Training and Evaluation

 The model training and evaluation process is documented in the Jupyter notebooks in the `notebook/` directory.
 These notebooks provide step-by-step instructions on data augmentation, data preprocessing, model selection, and performance evaluation.
-Then the best-performing model notebook is converted into a Python script and saved as `train.py`.
-The `model.py` file contains the code for various utility functions for the prediction task.
+Then these notebooks are converted into Python scripts and saved in the `src/` directory.
+The model training pipeline is implemented in the `train_pipeline.py` file.
+The model prediction pipeline is implemented in the `predict_pipeline.py` file.

+In order to train the model, follow these steps:

+1. Run the `train_pipeline.py` file: `python -m src.pipeline.train_pipeline`
+2. The model will be trained on the dataset and the serialized model will be saved in the `artifacts/` directory.
+3. The model evaluation metrics will be logged using Comet ML and TensorBoard.
+4. The model can be used for prediction by running the flask app through `app.py` that uses the saved model and uses `predict_pipeline.py` for prediction.

+**Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the `config.py` file.
+With the help of Comet ML, the model training and evaluation process can be tracked in more detail.

 ## Results

-The trained model, with set hyperparameters, was able to achieve an accuracy of 94.78% on the evaluation set.
-Various models were trained and evaluated, and the best model was selected based on the performance metric.
-The best model was selected based on the evaluation of the accuracy metric.
-The model is saved as an HDF5 file provided in the repository itself.
+The trained model, with set hyperparameters, was able to achieve an accuracy of 94.10% on the evaluation.
+Various runs were performed using Comet ML for experiment tracking.
+The best model was selected based on the validation accuracy and loss.
+The model is saved as an keras file provided in the repository itself.
 Further, that was applied in the prediction task and connected with the Flask app.

-Note: For models, a tensorboard was used to visualize the training and validation loss and accuracy in more detail.
-Though only for the best model, the tensorboard logs are available in the `assets/` directory.
+**Note**: For model runs, tensorboard and comet ml were used to visualize the training and validation loss and accuracy in more detail.
+The tensorboard logs and comet ml logs screenshots are provided in the `assets/` folder.

 ## Conclusion

-In this project, we successfully developed a deep-learning model that can predict malaria from cell images.
+In this project, we successfully developed a deep-learning model that can predict malaria from blood cell images.
 Then we wrapped the model in a Flask web application and containerized it using Docker.
 Finally, we deployed it on the Google Cloud Platform (GCP) using the Cloud Run service.

 ## License